Civlac/SRWLED-Wiki/WLED-Programming-Notes.md

 # FastLED

-A significant amount of FastLED functionality has been enabled in WLED.
+WLED uses the NeoPixelBus library to drive the LED's directly, however a significant amount of FastLED functionality has been enabled in WLED.
 Things included:

 * FastLED Math and trigonometry.
 * Noise.